cecilepov/A-Star_search_algorithm/README.md

-# A-Star_search_algorithm
+# Resource assignment problem using A* algorithm

 A* (pronounced "A star") is a computer algorithm used in pathfinding and graph traversal.
-This repository is an implementation of this algorithm in Python.
+This repository is an implementation of this algorithm in Python: we implemented several heuristics and evaluate their relevance and performance.
-It uses a Jupyter Notebook for presentation and understanding.

-Please use the notebook file as the rendering pdf and html are not very good.
+For a better rendering, please use the notebook file (.ipynb) in priority.

+### Team members:
+- Barbosa Vaz Vincent
+- Cécile Pov

+***Academic year** : 2017-2018*